ytyulkinaxway/axway-open-docs/content/en/docs/central/amplify_relnotes/20201030_ampc_relnotes.md

 ### Mesh governance

-AMPLIFY Central mesh governance enables you to govern and manage your APIs, public and private services, along with the hybrid environments where they are located.
+Amplify Central mesh governance enables you to govern and manage your APIs, public and private services, along with the hybrid environments where they are located.

-The AMPLIFY Central mesh governance includes the following enhancements:
+The Amplify Central mesh governance includes the following enhancements:

 * The validated service mesh version has been updated to Istio 1.6.8